ayaangrover/tab-tracker/README.md

-# Tab Tracker Extension
+# Sentinel Extension

-Tab Tracker is a browser extension designed for teachers to track tabs and manage student browsing.
+Sentinel is a browser extension designed for teachers to track tabs and manage student browsing.

 ## Installation